rocketlaunchr/dataframe-go/README.md

 ### Example

 Generally, statistics packages require `SeriesFloat64` to operate.
 Some series provide easy conversion using the `ToSeriesFloat64` method.
+`SeriesFloat64` and `SeriesTime` provide access to the exported `Values` field to seamlessly interoperate with external math packages.

 ```go
 import "gonum.org/v1/gonum/stat"